 Despite defending Sang Jin (and himself) from attacks, he is eventually arrested and sent to juvie for the unintentional paralysis of one of the (wealthy) bullies.

-Prince Sang Hwan wants to help, but is told by his father as the situation unfolds to wait until he is re-elected as governor – and then he will pull some strings.
+Prince Sang Hwan wants to help, but is told by his father, as the situation unfolds, to wait until he is re-elected as governor – and then he will pull some strings.

-Three years pass, and when Dong Chul is released, Governor Han Yong Min tells his son (after being caught in a lie) that there was nothing he could do, and besides – Dong Chul paralyzed the son of a wealthy man in the community.
+Three years pass, and when Dong Chul is released, Governor Han Yong Min tells his son (after being caught in a lie) that there was nothing he could do, and besides, Dong Chul paralyzed the son of a wealthy man in the community.

 “Why would (he) stick up for someone like that?” – the Governor suggesting that it was simply Dong Chul’s fate to be a criminal.

-While Prince Sang Hwan is wringing his hands in rich boy problems, and the son of the cop (Jung Hoon) is generally apathetic to the situation – the only one who shows any real care is Man Hee.
+While Prince Sang Hwan is wringing his hands in rich boy problems, and the son of the cop (Jung Hoon) is generally apathetic to the situation, the only one who shows any real care is Man Hee.

 But as Man Hee is now lower on the pecking order in the social hierarchy of the group, he rarely says anything (or shares his feelings) unless it is suggested by another member.

 While these boys are caught up in their own meandering lives, the death of her brother rips Sang Mi’s family apart.
+Her mother, Bo Eun, is inconsolable.

-Despite trying everything in the natural order of emotional healing (by way of talking, communicating, and even outright screaming at her) Joo Ho takes his wife to a Shaman.
+Despite trying everything in the natural order of emotional healing (by way of talking, communicating, and even outright screaming at her), Joo Ho takes his wife to a Shaman.

-The Korean shaman may or may have not had any actual spiritual power, or healing techniques.
-Even at the end of the series when questioned about his abilities by another character, he is intentionally vague and it is left a mystery.
+The Korean shaman may or may not have had any actual spiritual power or healing techniques.
+Even at the end of the series, when questioned about his abilities by another character, he is intentionally vague, and it is left a mystery.

 When Joo Ho pleads with the man that he has nothing left, we learn that he even used the condolence money from his son Sang Jin’s funeral to pay for this charade.